What Is Agile Project Management?

 It can be combined with other methods, such as Scrum.
-Basically, it covers each step of the project in reminding team members of the companies’ strategic objectives.
+Basically, it covers each step of the project by reminding team members of the company’s strategic objectives.
 Everything they do must add real value to the project on a very short-term basis.

 Here are the eight principles of DSDM: